A Fluid Limit for an Overloaded X Model Via a Stochastic Averaging Principle: Preliminaries.

 The two service systems may be designed to operate independently under normal conditions (without any overload) for various reasons.
 In \cite{PeW09a, PeW09b} we considered the common case in which there is no efficiency gain from service by cross-trained agents.
 Specifically, in \cite{PeW09a} we assumed the {\em strong inefficient sharing condition} \bequ \mu_{1,1} > \mu_{1,2} \qandq \mu_{2,2} > \mu_{2,1}. \eeq Under condition \eqref{strong}, customers are served at a faster rate when served in their own service pool than when they are being served in the other-class pool.
 However, many results in \cite{PeW09a} hold under the weaker {\em basic inefficient sharing condition:} $\mu_{1,1} \mu_{2,2} \ge \mu_{1,2} \mu_{2,1}$.

 It is easy to see that some sharing can be beneficial if one system is overloaded, while the other is underloaded (has some slack), but sharing may not be desirable if both systems are overloaded.
 In order to motivate the need for sharing when both systems are overloaded, in \cite{PeW09a} we considered a convex-cost framework.
-With that framework, in \cite{PeW09a} we showed that sharing may be beneficial, even if it causes the total queue length (queue $1$ plus queue $2$) to increase.
+With that framework, in \cite{PeW09a} we showed that sharing can be optimal in the fluid approximation, even if it causes the total queue length (queue $1$ plus queue $2$) to increase.
+Despite the optimality of the control in the framework of \cite{PeW09a}, in this paper {\em we do not assume that either the strong or the weak inefficient sharing condition holds}, since the FWLLN holds regardless of the service rates.
+We mention that there can be other operational reasons for not sharing customers between pools during normal loads (e.g., to avoid too much agent distraction), but to share during overloads (e.g., to provide some minimal service-level constraints for both classes).

 Let $Q_i(t)$ be the number of customers in the class-$i$ queue at time $t$, and let $Z_{i,j}(t)$ be the number of class-$i$ customers being served in pool $j$ at time $t$, $i,j = 1,2$.
 Given a stationary (state-dependent) routing policy, the six-dimensional stochastic process \bequ X_6 (t) \equiv (Q_1(t), Q_2(t), Z_{1,1}(t), Z_{1,2}(t), Z_{2,1}(t), Z_{2,2}(t)), \quad t \ge 0, \eeq becomes a six-dimensional CTMC. ($\equiv$ means equality by definition.)
 In principle, the optimal control could be found from the theory of Markov decision processes, but that approach seems prohibitively difficult.
 For a complete analysis, we would need to consider the unknown transient interval over which the overload occurs, and the random initial conditions, depending on the model parameters under normal loading.
 In summary, there is a genuine need for the simplifying approximation we develop.